Last Updated on March 13, 2020

-The leek and potato soup offers many slimming benefits: it is good for warming up and makes you full and happy when your stomach grumbles.
+The light clean eating soup offers many slimming benefits: it is good for warming up and makes you full and happy when your stomach grumbles.
 Due to its high water content it hardly supplies any calories.
-If you don’t like cabbage soup at all then this low calorie leek soup could also make a perfect starter before your regular meals.
-Thanks to its satiating effect you won’t go overboard with your main course.
+If you don't like cabbage soup at all then this low calorie leek soup could also make a perfect starter before your regular meals.
+Thanks to its satiating effect you won't go overboard with your main course.

 The top 2 anti-cancer vegetable